-Applications often need to store files such as users uploads or simply runtime temporary files for instance.
-The file system located on the disk alongside your app on the platform is temporary, it means that each time your application is restarted or redeployed, it gets a new file system, files stored previously on it won’t be present anymore.
+Applications often need to store files such as users uploads or runtime temporary files for instance.
+The file system located on the disk alongside your app on the platform is temporary.
+It means that each time your application is restarted or redeployed, it gets a new file system.
+Files stored previously on it won’t be present anymore.

 Where you can write temporary files

 /appwhere it can read and write as wished (e.g. Ruby on Rails storing upload in the

 tmpdirectory inside the project, so it will write in

 In both these directories you can store temporary files, but keep in mind they will be lost when the app is restarted.

 If you need to store files in a persistent manner, the good practice is to use an external storage service solution like:

 Then the workflow, already implemented in numerous frameworks and libraries is the following: